 Though Cunningham’s death was a tragic loss to the artistic community, Craneway Event becomes a beautiful homage to the work of a truly unique and innovative individual, and Dean continues to prove herself as one of Britain’s top conceptual artists.
 A triumph.

-For further information about Tacita Dean and future events, click here.
+For further information and future events visit Tacita Dean’s website here.